 Time Out says

-Displaying the bleak humour Russian films are known for, How I Ended This Summer arrives with an ironic title, more fitting for a primary school essay than a thriller.
+Displaying the bleak humor Russian films are known for, How I Ended This Summer arrives with an ironic title, more fitting for a grade-school paper than a thriller.
 If hipsterish Pavel (Dobrygin), a twentysomething iPod-toting college grad, were writing such an assignment, it would probably go something like this: I went to a frigid Arctic island in the middle of nowhere.
 My only companion was a brutish Soviet-style prig named Sergei (Puskepalis).
-I assisted him with his antiquated meteorological studies - the dullest work imaginable - and tried to grab some shut-eye during the semilit night hours.
+I assisted him with his antiquated meteorological studies---the dullest work imaginable---and tried to grab some shut-eye during the semilit night hours.
 I played a lot of video games.
 I kept my spirits high as best I could.

 Too bad, then, when an urgent telegram from the mainland shifts the film into survivalist mode.
 You'll be stupefied as the plot becomes an endless (and largely suspense-free) chase scene, with furious Sergei stalking Pavel across the tundra.
 (The clash is doubly irritating for having little motivation apart from a minor misunderstanding.)
 Who took over the screenwriting duties?
 Tony Scott?
 Sometimes drama, like borscht, tastes better when slowly simmered, not brought to a boil.